 And be certain to read to the end, where we have provided an update to our popular new “Financial Advisor FinTech Solutions Map”, including a number of new companies and categories!

-I hope you find this new column helpful!
+I hope you're continuing to find this new column on financial advisor technology to be helpful!
 Please share your comments at the end and let me know what you think!

 *And for #AdvisorTech companies who want to submit their tech announcements for consideration in future issues, please submit to [email protected]!